DaggupatiPavan/sample-web-app/README.md

 ```
-mvn clean package new editing
+mvn clean package new dancing
 and build the instruction .
 ```